How to back up your Fairphone 2 and restore the data

 It only takes a few minutes to back up your phone and keep your information safe.
 This article gives detailed instructions on the easiest ways to back up your data.

 Note: we use screenshots from the Fairphone 2, but these tips will work for any phone with Android 5.1 or higher plus Google Mobile Services.

 Back up your data with Google Mobile Services

 This is the easiest way to do a simple, automated backup.
 Use the Google services that come pre-installed on the Fairphone operating system.
 However, this does not include all your data.
-To have a backup of all desired data, including text messages (SMS) and/or Whatsapp and/or your app settings, you have to prepare some things first.
+To have a backup of all desired data, including text messages (SMS) and/or Whatsapp and/or your Google app settings, you have to prepare some things first.

 Apps you downloaded via the Google Play Store, will be saved in your library.
 Their content can also be saved on your SD card.